iPadOS 15: New features, compatibility, release date

 Swift Playgrounds as an app builder

 Users have been asking for Xcode for quite some time on the iPad.
-Apple, on the other hand, will offer an updated Swift Playgrounds for users to have the tools to build iPhone and iPad apps right on their iPad and submit them directly to the App Store.
+Apple, on the other hand, offers updated Swift Playgrounds for users to have the tools to build iPhone and iPad apps right on their iPad and submit them directly to the App Store.

 Code is immediately reflected in the live preview while building apps, and users can run their apps full screen to test them out.
 A new open project format based on Swift packages can open and be edited in Swift Playgrounds for iPad as well as within Xcode on Mac, offering users even more versatility to develop apps across iPad and Mac.